tomcuel/Upgraded_C_Chess_Engine/README.md

 - Utility.c : creating all the useful functions that are used in the game but not part of the game

 ## About SDL
 Here's the website to find out more about this library (which allows us to make graphics and play on them, for example):
-- https://www.libsdl.org / https://wiki.libsdl.org/SDL2/FrontPage for everything, with installation setup or link to the code of the SDL
+* [SDL website](https://www.libsdl.org) / [SDL library](https://wiki.libsdl.org/SDL2/FrontPage) for everything, with installation setup or link to the code of the SDL
-- the wiki_lib is very useful to be able to easily search function, things that can be done and how to implement, it's making us gain time
+* the wiki_lib is very useful to be able to easily search function, things that can be done and how to implement, to gain time by searching
-- --> one way to do it is by searching from the type of category of functions that act on differents parts : https://wiki.libsdl.org/SDL2/APIByCategory
+... - The type of category of functions that act on differents parts ([Search by Category](https://wiki.libsdl.org/SDL2/APIByCategory))
-- --> the other way is by searching the name, but it requires to know well the library and what it can do : https://wiki.libsdl.org/SDL2/CategoryAPI
+... - The name of the function , but it requires to know well the library and what it can do ([Search by Name](https://wiki.libsdl.org/SDL2/CategoryAPI))
-- I've succeeded this time to download the sdl_ttf and sdl_image extensions, thus the graphics were way easier to implement
+* I've succeeded this time to download the sdl_ttf and sdl_image extensions, thus the graphics were way easier to implement

 ## Concerning the tests